About TCOPS / TCOPS International: The Organization

 presentation and appearance at work, grooming standards, concerns of co-workers,

-times contention.
-Specific policies, guidelines, or practices may have to be developed, to
+contention.
+Specific policies, guidelines, or practices may have to be developed, to assure

-assure that expectations are set forth for the employees, the affected employee, and
+that expectations are set forth for the employees, the affected employee, and management

 Law Enforcement employees and especially credentialed officers or agents, are highly

-an employee throughout their career.
-Retention of these employees is in management’s
+employee throughout their career.
+Retention of these employees is in management’s best

-best interests as well as the employee’s.
-It allows the agency to save a vital resource for
+interests as well as the employee’s.
+It allows the agency to save a vital resource for the

-Copyright © 2008 - 2015 TCOPS - Transgendered Community of Police & Sheriffs.
+Copyright © 2008 - 2015 TCOPS - Transgender Community of Police & Sheriffs.
 All Rights Reserved.